-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, an erotic French game that wouldn't have anyone turning Japanese - just turning their heads in confusion that someone thought this was a good idea.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, an erotic French game that wouldn't have anyone turning Japanese—just turning their heads in confusion that someone thought this was a good idea.

 Well, got to give this one a few points for originality at least.
 Geisha was part of French company Coktel Vision's short-lived quest to sex up adventure gaming, with "Authoress" Muriel Tramis switching from programming missiles to designing games that aimed to be erotic rather than pornographic.
 One of them was the insane Fascination, which we looked at ages ago.
 Another was Emmanuelle, based on the answer to the question "What do you read when you can't get your new game working?"